corn2code/TWAStutorial/README.md

    python3 make_rna_ss.py ../input/out.kallisto
    ```

 The resulting file `merged_gene_tpms.csv` will contain the TPM values for each gene across all samples.
+This example was with just six individuals, the complete gene expression dataset is located in the [Figshare link](https://figshare.com/articles/dataset/merged_gene_tpms_longestT_csv_zip/24470758?file=42997288)